-NO FUN is an online magazine of sorts, assembling writings, interviews and everyday fragments spanning the topics of our bored/busy/hyperactive/disconnected/loving/trying lives.
+NO FUN is an online magazine, an assembly of writings, interviews and everyday fragments spanning the topics of our bored/busy/hyperactive/disconnected/loving/trying lives.

 Offline Matters is a much needed take-down of the whole ‘cult of creativity’ from the inside.
 This rattle gun attack on the perniciousness of the creative digital work will leave you aghast and amused in equal measure.—Oli Mould, author of Against Creativity

 'No Fun' is a nod to the Stooges' anthem for boredom, to Sara Ahmed, and fellow feminist killjoys around the world.